tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

 -  SNIPPET() function (added in version 2.1.1-beta) is supported.
 This is a wrapper around the snippets functionality, similar to what is available via CALL SNIPPETS.
-The first two arguments are: the text to highlight, and a query.
-Starting with 2.2-1-beta it's possible to pass `options <../additional_functionality/buildexcerpts.rst>`__ to function.
+The f.html two arguments are: the text to highlight, and a query.
+Starting with 2.2-1-beta it's possible to pass `options <../additional_functionality/buildexcerpts.html>`__ to function.
 The intended use is as follows:

    ::